 I lived in Wiesbaden for a couple of years with my wife as she completed her Masters’ studies.

-We had great (and cheap!) food, intimate moments in our favorite parks, fine walks, the best dance and martial arts classes, opera tickets for five euro, creative discussions while strolling through the forest, the highest paying jobs of our lives so far, and even found a fine house to live in through one of my wife’s friends, whom she met at the company where she earned the highest pay of her life so far.
+We had healthy, tasty, and cheap food, intimate moments throughout the many stylish streets and peaceful parks, amazing cruises across the inspiring Rhine river, the best dance and martial arts classes, opera tickets for five euro, creative discussions while strolling through the nearby forest, the highest paying jobs of our lives so far, and even found a nice house to live in.

 I fell in love with Wiesbaden at first sight due to its classical architecture dotted with romantic decorations.
 I felt grateful to live in a town with its pre-war architecture still intact, instead of the concrete monsters that are today’s standard throughout most other German cities.

 The variety of architectural styles across Wiesbaden is illustrated by its numerous cathedrals.
 Those range from the Russian Orthodox church atop the forested hills at the town’s outskirts, to the neo-Gothic Protestant church perched in the commercial hub at its center.